How do I monitor a Campaign using Siteimprove?

 Display name* - This is used for reporting purposes on graphs and on the campaign overview page.
 In this case we will use the display name ‘T-Shirt’.

-Campaign Name* -This will be a URL parameter (UTM_campaign) used as the defining campaign name in UTM links.
+Campaign Name* -This will be a URL parameter (utm_campaign) used as the defining campaign name in UTM links.
 We will fill this out automatically and using best practices for UTM building.
-It’s always lower cased and in this case, ‘t-shirt’.
+It’s always lowercase and in this case, ‘t-shirt’.

 Campaign start/end date* - Enter the dates over which the campaign is running.
-This will be used to keep track campaign schedules.
-In this case the campaign will cover the month of July.
+This will be used to keep track of campaign schedules.
+In this case, the campaign will cover the month of July.

 Campaign goal – The goal lets you measure campaign performance based on desired user activity on your website.
 We recommend you add a goal when possible.
 The goal will be linked to Key Metric completions.
 Key Metrics can be set up beforehand in the Key Metric section, but you can add the Key Metric goal to the campaign at a later stage.
 Read more about Key Metrics.